-The aim is to transfer knowledge and resources available to a much wider group of companies.
-SMEs who are very often having great ideas but are lacking the resources, and middle size companies can experiment with new technologies, try them out in their processes and work together with the suppliers of the technology to adapt it to their specific needs.
-This scheme is an important means for innovating their products and services and become more competitive in the global market.
+In Europe, there are many SMEs and mid-caps who very often have great ideas but are lacking resources to implement them.
+To bridge this gap, SAE enables focused application experiments where these companies can experiment with new technologies, try them out in their processes and work together with the suppliers of the technology to adapt it to their specific needs.
+This collaboration is triggered by the Digital Innovation Hubs, who provide their knowledge and resources.